form3tech-oss/f1/README.md

 import (
 	"fmt"

 	"github.com/form3tech-oss/f1/v2/pkg/f1"
 	"github.com/form3tech-oss/f1/v2/pkg/f1/testing"
 )

 func main() {
-	f1.New().Add("mySuperFastLoadTest", setupMySuperFastLoadTest).Execute()
-}
+	// After creating a new f1 instance, add all the scenarios and execute the f1 tool f1.New().Add("mySuperFastLoadTest", setupMySuperFastLoadTest).Execute() }

 func setupMySuperFastLoadTest(t *testing.T) testing.RunFn {
-	teardownScenarioFn := func() {
-		fmt.Println("Wow, that was fast!
-Now let's clean up the scenario") }
+	fmt.Println("Setup the scenario")

-	// Register clean up function which will run at the end of the scenario execution t.Cleanup(teardownScenarioFn)
+	// Register clean up function which will be invoked at the end of the scenario execution to clean up the setup t.Cleanup(func() {

-	teardownIterationFn := func() {
-		fmt.Println("Wow, that was fast!
-Now let's clean up the iteration") }
+		fmt.Println("Clean up the setup of the scenario")
+	})

 	runFn := func(t *testing.T) {
-		fmt.Println("Wow, super fast!")
+	    fmt.Println("Run the test")

-		// Register clean up functions which will run in LIFO order after each iteration t.Cleanup(teardownIterationFn)
+		// Register clean up function for each test which will be invoked in LIFO order after each iteration t.Cleanup(func() {
+			fmt.Println("Clean up the test execution")
+		})
 	}

 	return runFn